Kombuss/QFPD-analysis-scripts/README.md

 ## Usage

 Script can be used for:
-- Reading data in .spe files and correction it by taking into account background data, used ND filters and measurement conditions
+- Reading data in .spe files and correcting it by taking into account background data, using ND filters, and measurement conditions
 - Transforming data from pixel domain to wavevector/position domain
 - Plotting data and saving plotted figures
-- Extracting points of high intensity for futher analysis in another softwear such as OriginPro®
+- Extracting points of high intensity for further analysis in another software such as OriginPro®

 ### Things to implement